samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 ***Write Your XP.*** Also record your Experience Points.
 A level 1 character has 0 XP.

 ***Starting at a Higher Level.*** Your DM might start you at a higher level.
 If you start at level 3 or higher, write your chosen subclass on your character sheet.
-See the “[Starting at Higher Levels](#StartingatHigherLevels)” section later in the chapter for more information.
+See the "[Starting at Higher Levels](#StartingatHigherLevels)" section later in the chapter for more information.

 #### Note Armor Training